Index154/Random-ControlNet-Input/README.md

 # Random-ControlNet-Input
 A custom script for [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-When enabled, chooses a random ControlNet input image from a custom folder path when you start the generation process.
+When enabled, chooses a random input image for ControlNet unit 0 from a custom folder path when you start the generation process.

 ## Installation